elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-incomplete-penetrance-and-how-does-it-affect-phenotypic-expression.md

 url: /learn/education-studies/questions/what-is-incomplete-penetrance-and-how-does-it-affect-phenotypic-expression
 score: -1.0
 related_article1:
-    id: 167845
+    id: 167848
+    title: >-
-    title: How do correlation coefficients relate to genetic studies of complex traits?
+        How do multiple alleles contribute to genetic diversity within a population?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-correlation-coefficients-relate-to-genetic-studies-of-complex-traits
+    url: /learn/education-studies/questions/how-do-multiple-alleles-contribute-to-genetic-diversity-within-a-population
 related_article2:
     id: 167843
+    title: >-
-    title: What is the significance of quantitative traits in genetics, and how are they measured?
+        What is the significance of quantitative traits in genetics, and how are they measured?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-significance-of-quantitative-traits-in-genetics-and-how-are-they-measured
 related_article3:
-    id: 167852
+    id: 167842
-    title: What are quantitative trait loci (QTL), and why are they important in genetic research?
+    title: >-
+        How do environmental factors influence genetic potential in polygenic inheritance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-quantitative-trait-loci-qtl-and-why-are-they-important-in-genetic-research
+    url: /learn/education-studies/questions/how-do-environmental-factors-influence-genetic-potential-in-polygenic-inheritance
 related_article4:
-    id: 167848
+    id: 167838
-    title: How do multiple alleles contribute to genetic diversity within a population?
+    title: >-
+        What is epistasis, and how does it affect genetic pathways?
+Provide an example.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-multiple-alleles-contribute-to-genetic-diversity-within-a-population
-related_article5:
-    id: 167840
-    title: What are gene modification effects, and how can they impact genetic expression?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-gene-modification-effects-and-how-can-they-impact-genetic-expression
+    url: /learn/education-studies/questions/what-is-epistasis-and-how-does-it-affect-genetic-pathways-provide-an-example
 ---

 &nbsp;